Nels0/mars/_posts/2016-06-30-framework-release.md

 * [Toolbar Options]({{ site.url }}/docs/development/frameworks/toolbar/)

 ## User Interface
-As you can probably tell, the Mars interface is practically identicle to the Eden interface.
-This is largely to reduce the amount of UI work required and also to provide a familiar design to users.
+As you can probably tell, the Mars interface is practically identical to the Eden interface.
+This is mainly to reduce the amount of UI work required and also to provide a familiar design to users.
 There are still some parts to be built such as the entity list and map but the main parts are functional and relatively bug-free.

 ![Garrison Units, Suppress Position](../images/posts/framework-release/interface_01n.png)